 GOAL/BENEFITS

-The primary goal of this class is to enable you to use C++ effectively and correctly.
+The primary objective of this course is to enable you to apply C++ in a "correct" and effective manner.

-- Introduce C++ as an object-oriented language suitable for embedded systems
+- Present C++ as an object-oriented alternative for embedded system development

-- Highlight the similarities and differences between C and C++
+- Highlight both the similarities and differences between C++ and C

-- Understand various memory management strategies, particularly the move semantics introduced in C++11
+- Understand various memory management techniques, with a specific focus on move semantics introduced in C++11

-- Examine how different C++ paradigms translate into machine code
+- Examine the underlying mechanics to understand how different C++ paradigms translate into machine code

-- Use templates to create type-safe high-order abstractions for low-level hardware programming, including memory-mapped I/O and interrupts, especially leveraging variadic templates from C++11
+- Leverage templates to create type-safe, high-level abstractions for bare-metal programming, including memory-mapped I/O and interrupts, particularly using variadic templates from C++11

-- Explore useful design patterns applicable in embedded contexts
+- Explore design patterns that are especially applicable to embedded contexts

-- Engage in exercises to practice the concepts learned
+- Participate in practical exercises to reinforce key concepts

 AUDIENCE/PARTICIPANTS

-This training is designed for C++ programmers who plan to start using C++ in an embedded system context.
+This training is designed for C++ programmers who wish to begin applying C++ in embedded system projects.

 PREVIOUS KNOWLEDGE

-The course requires a basic understanding of C++ programming, equivalent to the knowledge gained from our "C++ – Level 1" and "C++ Level 2 – Introducing C++11" trainings.
+Participants are expected to have foundational knowledge of C++, equivalent to that covered in our "C++ – Level 1" and "C++ Level 2 – Introducing C++11" courses.

 PRACTICAL EXERCISES

-Throughout the training, you will practice the presented concepts through a series of exercises.
-We will use the open-source and free Eclipse integrated development environment.
+Throughout the training, you will practice the concepts presented through a series of exercises.
+We will utilize the open-source, free Integrated Development Environment (IDE) from Eclipse.

 Read more...